Explanation

 Common confusion

-Transformers at charging sites are not dangerous to drivers.
-They are sealed, insulated, and designed for outdoor installation.
-The fencing around them is a standard safety precaution, not an indication of unusual danger.
+Transformers at charging sites are sealed, insulated, and designed for outdoor installation.
+The fencing around them is a standard safety precaution.
+Always follow posted safety signs and keep a safe distance from electrical infrastructure.

 Example